Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

-Here we have recovered the normalization constant $\mathcal{T}_0$.
-Eq.~\eqref{eq:hydro-exp} resembles the one that is found using MIS approach~\cite{A1-Romatschke}.
-At the risk of repeating ourselves, we emphasize that a match between $\alpha$ and MIS transport coefficients cannot be found by simple comparison.
-Assuming that the higher-order terms match we end up with
+Equation.~\eqref{eq:hydro-exp} resembles the one that is found using the MIS approach~\cite{A1-Romatschke,Florkowski:2017olj}.
+At the risk of repeating ourselves, we emphasize that a match between $\cpi$ and MIS transport coefficients cannot be found by simple comparison.
+Furthermore, a matching between this gradient expansion and a microscopic theory fails at the second order.
+To clarify, let us consider the $\NFSYM$ theory and try to match the coefficients with the gravity dual~\cite{Bhattacharyya:2008jc}.
+By matching the second term in the bracket in Eq.~\eqref{eq:hydro-exp}, we find $\ceta=1/4\pi$.
+This is not surprising, since the shear viscosity is frame independent.
+On the other hand, matching the third term gives rise to

+which violates the SC conditions of Refs.~\cite{D1-Kovtun:2019hdm, D2-Bemfica:2019knx}.
+Since we have exhausted all transport parameters in the GF formalism, matching the next-order coefficient is not even possible.
+Although we have shown that matching fails for a particular microscopic theory, there are good reasons to believe that this is a general result.
+A similar failure is also reported in Ref.~\cite{Das-Massless} with a different setup.
+However, one should not interpret this failure as a breakdown of the GF approach.
+The correct understanding is that the GF theory is a first-order one, and it does not need to match with any microscopic theory beyond its frame-independent parameters.
+But this might be a practical problem if one wants to run simulations using this approach.
+A practical estimate for $\cpi$ may be found as follows.
+Comparing the causality criteria in MIS and GF, one may assume that $\tau_G \sim 2 \tau_{\pi}$.
+By this virtue, a \textit{good value} for $\cpi$ reads

-which for the $\NFSYM$ parameters~\cite{E3-Heller} gives rise to $\alpha\approx 0.3$ that is not in the stable range for GF~\cite{D1-Kovtun:2019hdm}.
-Also the above formula cannot transform Eq.~\eqref{eq:bjorken-eom} to the MIS equations presented in~\cite{E6-Basar}.
-A numerical investigation of the solutions is possible by assuming two initial conditions, i.e. $\Pi(0)$ and $\Pi'(0)$, from the solution~\eqref{eq:lhssol}.
+This specific value for $\cpi$ is proposed as a benchmark for prospective simulations.
+However, we are using different values of $\cpi>1$ in what follows to emphasize that one cannot say what is the correct value for the off-shell parameters.
+A numerical investigation of the solutions is possible by assuming consistent initial conditions for $\tempr(0)$ and $\tempr'(0)$.
 The numerical results represented in Fig.~\ref{fig:powerSeriesComp} confirm the analysis given in the previous lines.
 The parameters used for the numerical results are